iosonofabio/lshknn/README.md

 # LSHKNN
 CPython module for fast calculation of k nearest neighbor (KNN) graphs in high-dimensional vector spaces using Pearson correlation distance and local sensitive hashing (LSH).

-The current application is analysis of single cell RNA-Seq data.
-Paolo Carnevali @ Chan Zuckerberg Initiative is the owner of the algorithm code, which is also under MIT license:
+The current application is analysis of single cell RNA-Seq data and is the result of a collaboration between Fabio Zanini (now @UNSW) and Paolo Carnevali @ Chan Zuckerberg Initiative, who is the owner of the algorithm code, which is also under MIT license:

 https://github.com/chanzuckerberg/ExpressionMatrix2